kreininmv/1-sem_MIPT/T03_PROC/README.md

-# Fourth programm in MIPT
+# Fourth task in MIPT
 Purpose: write a programm that will parody processor.
 It depends on three subtasks.

 PROC: it's proccessor.
 It reads assembler commands from file, then generate machine byte-code and saving it.